APHA-CSU/btb-phylo/Readme.md

 - `snps.fas`: a fasta file containing consensus sequences for all samples included results where only snp sites are retained;
 - `snp_matrix.tab`: a snp-matrix

+###<a name="config-file"></a> Configuration file

-The config file specifies what filtering criteria should be used to choose samples.
-It is a json file with the following format:
+The config file specifies which filtering criteria should be used to choose samples.
+It is a `.json` file with the following format:

 ```
 {